kessotolo/ConversationalCommerce/frontend/docs/WHATSAPP_ALERTING.md

 - Inventory alerts
 - Security events
 - System notifications
+- NLP cart operations (new)

 These alerts are delivered directly to the seller's WhatsApp number, allowing them to stay informed even when they're away from the dashboard.
+The system now includes notifications about NLP-processed cart operations, providing sellers with real-time visibility into customer actions performed via WhatsApp.

 ## Architecture